kaizushi/canary-gen/README.md

 Getting Started
 ===============

 You need to clone this Git repository and edit the canary-gen.py script.
 There are settings at the top which are important for the template system.
 You should edit your template as you see fit.
-If you are finding setting up too hard I recommend you drop by my hosting business [KLOS Hosting](https://kloshost.online) and if you biy hosting I will help you setup this script with it.
+If you are finding setting up too hard I recommend you drop by my hosting business [KLOS Hosting](https://kloshost.online) and if you buy hosting I will help you setup this script for your account.

 About Kaizushi
 ==============